In 1993 the Saskatchewan government established a citizen committee to:

 Mary Ann Trischuk, Yorkton

 Yorkton pharmacist Mary Ann Trischuk is a member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
 She has served on the University of Saskatchewan Senate and the University of Saskatchewan Alumni Association and is past president of the Canadian Federation of University Women (Yorkton).
 She is an executive member of the local and provincial Ukrainian Women’s Associations of Canada.
-As a board member of the Health Foundation for the Sunrise Health Region, she continues her work with fundraising activities.
+As a board member of the Health Foundation of East Central Saskatchewan, she continues her work with fundraising activities.
 Her role as President of the Ukrainian Canadian Congress – Saskatchewan Provincial Council allows her the opportunity to help preserve and promote Ukrainian culture and identity harmoniously within the province.

 Holly Paluck, Regina